Skip to main content

 Written by Zoltan Wagner

-Updated over a week ago
+Updated over a month ago

-Anchor links were originally designed to work on web pages but it's technically possible to also add them to emails.
+Anchor links were originally designed to work on web pages but it's possible to also add them to emails.
 But they don't always work and the need to add them often indicates that your email content is way too long.
+Long emails can be cut off by some email clients.

 Emails with high click through rates are typically fairly short with "teaser" content to get the attention of recipients and links or buttons to "read more" on landing pages and websites.
 Using "read more" links has the added benefit of being able to track for the "read more" buttons to gauge engagement level for each article within the email.